CamiloMurcia28/AREP-LAB06/README.md

 * LoginController: This controller handles login and registration requests
 * PropertyRepository: Interfaces with the database for data persistence.
 * UserRepository: Is responsible for operations related to users, allowing for finding users by username and performing CRUD
+* Database: The repository interacts with the database to store and retrieve property and user information.
+In this case, H2 has been used as an in-memory database to facilitate development and testing.

 ## Deployment Instructions